top of page

 There are a number of brands emerging that have attained the Australian standard, such as The Great Wrap.

-Please note however that these materials are still single-use and contribute to waste and resource depletion - reusable items are always the preferred alternative.
+These materials are still single-use and contribute to waste and resource depletion - reusable items are always the preferred alternative.

 The requirement to use gloves in back-of-house operations is another frequent point of conversation, as these too are single-use and disposed of in large numbers.